-In the Peter Hammond grave site on the 500 block of East Charles Street in Hammond, LA rests the remains of an enslaved young man currently identified only as "Unnamed Slave Boy".
+In the Peter Hammond gravesite on the 500 block of East Charles Street in Hammond, Louisiana, there rests the remains of a young man who was enslaved in the mid-19th century.
+He is currently identified only as "Unnamed Slave Boy".

-Gaston, an enslaved young man in the Peter Hammond household, had a role in the founding days of Hammond.
-His notable resting place with one of the founding families of Hammond creates an air of intrigue around the details of his relationship with the Hammonds - especially since it appears that he is the only enslaved person whose remains lay in this site.
+Gaston - an enslaved young man in the mid-19th century - had a role in the founding days of Hammond.
+His notable resting place with one of the first families of Hammond creates an air of intrigue around the details of his life.
+This is particularly true because it appears that he is the only enslaved person whose remains lay in this site.

-We are not sure what his role was in the family, however.
+We are not sure what his role in the original Hammond family was, his age, or how he came to Hammond.
 All we have confirmed at this point is:

-2. These remains are currently known as "Unnamed Slave By" by a head stone
+2. These remains are currently known as "Unnamed Slave Boy" by a headstone

 3. Before the current headstone, the grave was not formally marked

-4. Peter Hammond owned 8 enslaved people as of 1850
+4. The Peter Hammond household included 8 enslaved people as of 1850

-5. The City of Hammond was entrusted with the Peter Hammond grave site upkeep in 1992
+5. The City of Hammond was entrusted to preserve and maintain the Peter Hammond gravesite in 1992

-FIRST: There was a wreath-laying ceremony at the grave site on Wednesday, November 1st (All Saints' Day), 2017.
-This was to honor this individual who has laid there without much recognition for more than 150 years.
+FIRST: There was a wreath-laying ceremony at the grave site on Wednesday, November 1, 2017, which was All Saints' Day.
+The ceremony was to honor this individual who has laid under the Hammond oak tree without much recognition for more than 150 years.

-SECOND: Solicit the help of the community to find out more about this individual - in particular to confirm his name.
+SECOND: We will continue research as well as solicit the help of the community to find out more about this individual.

-While this is just one project, the intention is to use it as a template in moving forward with other projects celebrating inclusion in the history of Hammond.
-If you have an idea for another project, feel free to reach out to the office at firstname.lastname@example.org!
+(PLEASE NOTE: While this is just one project, it will function as a template in moving forward with other projects celebrating inclusion in the history of Hammond.
+If you have an idea for another project, feel free to reach out to the historic district office - firstname.lastname@example.org!)

 ... a name has preliminarily been found for the "Unnamed Slave Boy" who is currently in the Peter Hammond grave site!